onzfonz/comp227/src/content/2/en/part2a.md

 ![react sample error](../../images/2/3b.png)

-In these situations, your best way out is the <em>console.log</em> method.
+In these situations, your best way out is the `console.log` method.

 The piece of code causing the explosion is this: